gwendall/way.js/README.md

 ## Helper elements ##

-You can create functions for performing simple tasks on your way.js' data with a click.
+Allows to perform simple tasks on your way.js' data with a click.

 Attribute | Description
 ---- | ------